Rexxar-Jack-Remar/lotus/docs/source/checker/report.rst

 Every major checker family routes its output through this layer so tools can share JSON, SARIF, and summary reporting.

+``BugReportMgr`` aggregates reports within one checker invocation.
+It does not combine reports emitted by separate ``lotus-check`` subcommands; when multiple engines are run, preserve the subcommand and options with each export and triage overlapping findings as separate evidence.

 Reporting workflow
 ------------------